stiliyana-monev/starling_task/README.md

 TASK 1 - DATA DISCOVERY

-Horces data set contains data around Races, the race cource and the horses that are taking part in a race.
+Horses data set contains data around Races, the race cource and the horses that are taking part in a race.
 I as part of my initial exploration I have tried to divide the available columns into groups- Measures that relate to the Race, attributes that relate to the individual Horse and few attributes that relate to the Race Cource.

 Data Quality Observation: